mateo139/CICORE_CS50/readme.md

 ## Descripton of folders and files
 ### root directory
 - app.py - it is Flask main application file.
-It contains routes and functions that enable requests and calculations
+It contains routes that enable requests and calculations

+- utils.py - this file contains functions

+- test_app.py - this file contains unit tests for functions

 - requirements.txt - it contains dependencies necessary in project